So Long at the Fair: Plot

-Vicky tries the French police commissaire (Austin Trevor).
-He questions Madame Hervé and her brother, but can find nothing amiss in their story.
-Since her room has been reserved for only two nights, Vicky has to leave the hotel.
-Madame Hervé offers her a ticket home to England, which she is forced to accept, as she has little money left.
-However, unbeknownst to either party, Rhoda O'Donovan has been asked by George Hathaway to deliver a letter containing his loan repayment to Johnny.
-Not finding his room, Rhoda slips the envelope under Vicky's door, where she finds it.
+Next, Vicky tries the French police commissaire.
+He questions Madame Hervé and her brother, but the policeman can detect nothing amiss in their story.
+Since Vicky's room was reserved for only two nights, she must leave the hotel.
+Madame Hervé provides her with a ticket home to England, which Vicky is forced to accept, as she has little money left.
+However, unbeknownst to either party, Rhoda O'Donovan was asked by George Hathaway to deliver a letter containing his loan repayment to Johnny.
+Not finding Johnny's disappeared room, Rhoda slips the envelope under Vicky's door.
+Vicky reads the letter and learns George's address.